 - Starvation (if ketones are raised this can be a clue!)

 - Acute liver failure (usually acidotic and high lactate, deranged LFTs)

 - Rapidly spreading malignancy, usually haematological (raised lactate, history)

 - End of life (reconsider whether blood glucose measurement is appropriate)

-- Remember that hypoglycaemia is caused by the medications before the event (e.g. night time if morning hypoglycaemia)
+- Remember that hypoglycaemia is caused by the medication before the event (i.e. early morning hypoglycaemia is caused by the evening medication)